Hiking – with the Booklet

 The booklet is a co-operation of Angela Sturmayr (Walking Dimension) with Berend Wolffenbuttel and Toine van der Meijden (Discover on Foot).

-It is available in the local shops or in your accommodation.
+It is available in some local shops (Sunbudget, I love Mirtos, Soul’s Art) or in your accommodation.

 Discover Mirtos… on Foot